Tuesday, November 15, 2016

 Racial Voilence On the Streets of America

-So it is my hope that people of good moral conscience and with power will find ways to patch up these tensions in society or more blood will continue to be shed and innocent lives of both the civilians and the police will be lost on the streets of America.
-So help us God.
+I hope that individuals of good moral conscience and influence will work tirelessly to mend these societal tensions.
+Without decisive action, blood will continue to be shed, and the lives of both civilians and police officers will be senselessly lost on the streets of America.

 Saturday, July 16, 2016